precice/precice.github.io/pages/community/precice-workshop-2022.md

   <p>Instructors: <a href="https://www.in.tum.de/en/i05/people/personen/gerasimos-chourdakis/">Gerasimos Chourdakis</a>, <a href="https://www.simtech.uni-stuttgart.de/exc/people/Uekermann/">Benjamin Uekermann</a><br/>
   Affiliation: Technical University of Munich, University of Stuttgart, preCICE developers.</p>
   <p>A hands-on introduction to implicit coupling details in preCICE, recommended for new users that want to learn how to make their coupled simulations more accurate and numerically efficient.</p>
-  <p>We will couple OpenFOAM and Nutils for Conjugate Heat Transfer, discussing the basic methods of the preCICE API and the structure of the configuration file.
+  <p>We couple OpenFOAM and Nutils for Conjugate Heat Transfer, discussing the basic methods of the preCICE API and the structure of the configuration file.
 We will then also look into tools useful for developing and debugging coupled simulations.</p>
-  <p>We will need preCICE v2.3, Python 3.6 or newer, the Python bindings, Nutils 6, OpenFOAM (e.g. v2112), the latest OpenFOAM adapter, and ParaView.
+  <p>This course requires preCICE v2.3.0, Python 3.6 or newer, the Python bindings, Nutils 6, OpenFOAM (e.g. v2112), the latest OpenFOAM adapter, and ParaView.
 If you prefer to try everything in a Virtual Machine, you can use the <a href="https://app.vagrantup.com/precice/boxes/precice-vm">Vagrant Box</a> (VirtualBox image) <a href="https://app.vagrantup.com/precice/boxes/precice-vm">precice/precice-vm</a>.</p>
   <p>If you are new to preCICE, see "preCICE Course I" and "preCICE Course II" first.
 If you already understand the basics of an adapter, you can directly start here.
   </details>

 * 14:30 - 15:00 Speakers in breakout rooms for Q&A
 * 15:00 - 16:00 Break (Offline)
 * 16:00 - 17:00 Workshop feedback (Main Hall)
-  * The World Café-styled feedback session will provide the chance for participants to give feedback on the virtual workshop, the usability of preCICE, the support program, and the community in general.
+  * The World Café-styled feedback session provides the chance for participants to give feedback on the virtual workshop, the usability of preCICE, the support program, and the community in general.
-  * Participants will be divided into breakout rooms, where a moderator will present a shared pad and motivate the discussion.
+  * Participants are divided into breakout rooms, where a moderator presents a shared pad and motivate the discussion.
 * 17:00 - 17:10 Closing (Main Hall)

 ### Thursday, February 24

 * The entire day is dedicated to hands-on user support.
-Users will be able to interact with developers in various breakout rooms.
+Users are able to interact with developers in various breakout rooms.
 The user support can vary from questions asked live, to discussing more in-depth problems on the Discourse channel.
 (Main Hall)
 * 10:00 - 12:00
 * 13:00 - 15:00
 * 16:00 - 18:00